BLUE OYSTER CULT, ASCENSION OF THE WATCHERS DROP NEW ALBUMS TODAY ALONG WITH A TON OF REISSUES

 Blue Oyster Cult – The Symbol Remains

 The album will be worth the wait for most.
-They could have easily tried to recreate some of their monster hits from the past, but instead they have just decided to be themselves.
+They could have easily tried to recreate some of their monster hits from the past, but instead, they have just decided to be themselves.
 This album has the band’s DNA all over it.
-After all Buck Dharma, and Eric Bloom are still steering the ship.
-It showcases what they have always done best in the past, while keeping things sonically up to date.
+After all Buck Dharma, and Eric Bloom is still steering the ship.
+It showcases what they have always done best in the past while keeping things sonically up to date.

 Although they haven’t released new music since 2001’s Curse Of The Hidden Mirror, they have consistently toured.
 Their current line-up, which features the mega-talented Richie Castellano, Danny Miranda, and Jules Radino have all been in the band for quite some time.
 Castellano and Radino since 2004, while Miranda has been in and out of the band since then.